Cushings Disease In Dogs

 Walnuts and raisins are both poisonous to dogs.
 His owners noticed the dog drooling and the extended belly and immediately phoned their vet.

-Cushings disease is non-discriminatory as it affects male and female dogs.
+Cushing's disease is non-discriminatory as it affects male and female dogs.
 And, unfortunately, there are no preventative measures you can take to keep your dog from getting Cushings.

 Causes of Cushings Disease In Dogs

-What are the causes of Cushings?
+What are the causes of Cushing's disease?

 Cushings is a very complicated disease with older, geriatric dogs.
 There is an excess level of cortisone being produced in the elder dog's body and three reasons can be the cause:

 • 1.
 Pituitary gland tumor, the most common cause.
-The tumor causes an overproduction of ACTH or adrenocorticotropic hormone which will stimulate the adrenal cortex and causes more production of cortisol.
+The tumor causes an overproduction of ACTH or adrenocorticotropic hormone which will stimulate the adrenal cortex causing more production of cortisol.
 These tumors are benign but cause big problems.
 Below picture shows approximate location of the pituitary gland (large black dot).

 • 2.
 Adrenal gland tumors are less common than the pituitary gland tumor.
 The adrenal gland tumor is located in (one or both of) the two small adrenal glands in front of the kidneys.
 The hormone located here regulates water balance and electrolytes.
 The cause of tumors in this area can be due to injury, infection, or autoimmune deficiencies.

 • 3.
-Medication-caused Cushings Allergy medications can cause Cushings disease in dogs and this condition can be fully reversed.
+Medication-caused Cushing's.
+Allergy medications can cause Cushing's disease in dogs and this condition can be fully reversed.
 The dog will be prescribed steroid medication that will be tapered off.
 Recovery should take a few months.
 Diagnosis by your vet should be arranged if your dog is experiencing any of the symptoms discussed.

-Tests
+Important Diagnostic Tests

 • A complete blood count (CBC)